Catholic Church in Tunisia: Titular sees

-The number of Catholics fell following Tunisian independence.
-The ownership of many Catholic buildings, including the Saint Louis Cathedral, was transferred to the state under a modus vivendi reached between the Holy See and the Republic of Tunisia.

 Facilities

-Catholics form the majority (around 20,000 out of 25,000) of Christians in the country.
-However, only about 500 of these Catholics regularly practice.
-The Diocese of Tunis operates 12 churches, 9 schools, several libraries, and 2 clinics.
-In addition to holding religious services, the Catholic Church has opened a monastery, freely organized cultural activities, and performed charitable work throughout the country.
-Occasionally, Catholic religious groups hold services in private residences or other locations.
+In 2022, Catholics formed the majority (around 24,000 out of 30,000) of Christians in the country.
+In the past, the Diocese of Tunis operates 12 churches, 9 schools, several libraries, and 2 clinics as well as holding religious services, running a monastery, freely organized cultural activities, and performed charitable work throughout the country.
+Occasionally, Catholic religious groups held services in private residences or other locations.

 Ecumenical outreach

 Pope John Paul II visited Tunisia on April 15, 1996, to give support to the Church there and called for a peaceful dialogue between Muslims and Christians across North Africa.

+Freedom of religion

+In 2023, the country was scored 3 out of 4 for religious freedom.
+In the same year, it was ranked as the 36th worst place in the world to be a Christian.